Aberdeen - v1.1.0

 Aberdeen

-Build blazing-fast, reactive UIs in pure TypeScript/JavaScript – no virtual DOM.
+Build fast reactive UIs in pure TypeScript/JavaScript without a virtual DOM.

-Use many small, anonymous functions for emitting DOM elements, and automatically rerun them when their underlying proxied data changes.
-This proxied data can be anything from simple values to complex, typed, and deeply nested data structures.
+Use many small anonymous functions for emitting DOM elements, and automatically rerun them when their underlying data changes.
+JavaScript Proxy is used to track reads and updates to this data, which can consist of anything, from simple values to complex, typed, and deeply nested data structures.

 • 🎩 Simple: Express UIs naturally in JavaScript/TypeScript, without build steps or JSX, and with a minimal amount of concepts you need to learn.